KosarevDmitry/KosarevDmitry.github.io/_drafts/2025-06-04-React-reference.md

 ### Caching

-usememo skips rendering if any variables that  are dependcies defined in function are not changed
+- `usememo` skips rendering if any variables that  are dependcies defined in function are not changed

 https://medium.com/geekculture/great-confusion-about-react-memoization-methods-react-memo-usememo-usecallback-a10ebdd3a316

-- memo.md (Skipping re-rendering when props are unchanged)
+- memo.md - Skipping re-rendering when props are unchanged

 ```jsx
 const Greeting = memo(function Greeting({ name }) {